AI Tools for Academic Research: A 2024 Review for Literature Review and Data Analysis

 Connected Papers: A Graphical Approach to Literature Search

 Connected Papers, similar to ResearchRabbit, focuses on visualizing the connection between academic papers, but with a unique algorithm.
 It creates a graph of papers related to a starting paper, highlighting those with shared citations.
-This visual representation helps researchers quickly grasp the landscape of research around a specific topic and discover relevant papers that might have been missed through traditional search methods.
+This visual representation helps researchers quickly grasp research around a specific topic and discover relevant papers that might have been missed through traditional search methods.

 Key Features of Connected Papers: